 How many times have you counted your steps as you climbed the stairs with your three-year-old?
 Or the buttons on a sweater, or the polka dots on a ladybug?
-These are things we as parents do automatically without even thinking about it, but these are the very things that will help our little one with learning math when they are in elementary school.
+These are things we as parents do automatically without even thinking about it, but they are the very things that will help our little ones learn math when they are in elementary school.

 Preschool math is really all about giving your three- to five-year-old an everyday experience with numbers so that they are familiar with some of the basic concepts they will use to build their understanding of math later on.

 Think of your child's preschool math experience in terms of setting a foundation on which to build.
 If you try to build a house without a foundation, you may be able to build something that looks pretty, but if a hurricane comes through, will it stand?

 Your child's preschool math experience is similar.
 It needs a foundation to be secure.
 How can you give your child the best foundation on which to build an understanding of math?
 Are you comfortable with math and numbers yourself?

 The truth is, early exposure to numbers and to mathematical concepts is not too difficult to give your child and can make a big difference in preparing her to have a positive attitude towards numbers, no matter what your own mathematical comfort level is.